mnki598/Finite-Time-Trajectory-Tracking-of-Mecanum-Wheel-Mobile-Robot/simulation/README.md

   and run the controllers.
 - `urdf/` – Robot description (URDF/Xacro) and related mesh files.

-Code and configuration files will be added here gradually as the project is cleaned up and organised.
+For Code and configuration files please contact me.